kazemicode/labs-auth0-fga-for-rag/README.md

 FGA+RAG?
 OMG!
 Leverage Auth0 FGA and Auth for GenAI to implement fine-grained authorization for Retrieval Augmented Generation (RAG).
 When a user prompts an AI agent for for information, the AI agent uses the RAG pipeline to generate a response.
 But what if the response has sensitive data?
 Using FGA, you can ensure  the user has authorization to receive the data in the response before the response is rendered.

+Attribution: This lab is based off of Deepu K Sasidharan's (Staff Developer Advocate at Okta) blog, [Build a Secure LangChain RAG Agent Using Auth0 FGA and LangGraph on Node.js](https://auth0.com/blog/genai-langchain-js-fga/).

 ---
 # How to Get Started with this Lab